 Third, and very important, stone was cheap for me then (and now).
 Manitoulin is a limestone island and bedrock is never far from the surface.
 Actually, calling this stone cheap isn’t quite accurate.
 My supply of stone was free for the taking, though the taking did require some sweat.
 I know time is money and all that, but one of my weaknesses is to do things for myself to avoid spending money, even when the process takes a long time.
 Nothing rivals building with stone for taking a long time, and the long time effect began in earnest as soon as I started gathering stone to build the basement.

 Have you ever experienced a big, manual task that was boring at first, but then became compelling in a meditative kind of way?
 That’s what it was like for me gathering building stone for the basement.
 Once I broke through the wall of boredom after a week or so of the work, my time collecting stone became the centre of a rhythm of work that was surprisingly pleasant.
-My routine was simple: Fire up the tractor no later than 8am, drive the tractor with trailer to an area with promising exposures of bedrock, pick up every loose rock that could conceivably be use to build a wall, load it on the trailer, then drive back to my building site and unload the stones one at a time.
+My routine was simple: Fire up the tractor no later than 8am, drive the tractor with trailer to an area with promising exposures of bedrock, pick up every loose rock that could conceivably be used to build a wall, load it on the trailer, then drive back to my building site and unload the stones one at a time onto the ground.

 Before I explain why all these stones were no good, let me tell you about the tractor I was using for this work.
 It was the first major investment in the equipment side of my operation, and finding it has something to teach about the social scene in a rural place such as Manitoulin.